RetroPie/mame4all-pi/readme.txt

 *INSTALLATION*
 {{{
-mame        -> MAME and frontend. cheat.dat   -> Cheats definition file hiscore.dat -> High Scores definition file
-artwork/    -> Artwork directory
+mame        -> MAME and frontend. mame.cfg    -> MAME configuration file, limited support to only the options in the supplied file (not the full MAME settings). cheat.dat   -> Cheats definition file hiscore.dat -> High Scores definition file artwork/    -> Artwork directory